philippmarcus/philippmarcus.github.io/_posts/2021-01-01-vpn-policy-router.md

 > prohibit - the rule prescribes to generate 'Communication is administratively prohibited' error.

-Later, when our OpenVPN connection is established, we will add routing rules to the international table, which route via the tunnel by default.
+Later, when our OpenVPN connection is established, we will additionally add routing rules to the international table, which route via the tunnel by default.

 ### Defining OpenVPN up and down Scripts